Which city is cheaper, Vienna or Tallinn?

 You'll find plenty of kid-friendly things to do in Vienna.
 Families enjoy taking carriage rides or dressing up in costumes at Schönbrunn Palace.
 The city also has children's museums, parks, and playgrounds where you can let little legs run around.

-Tallinn makes for a fun place to visit for a couple.
+Couples visit Tallinn frequently as it offers plenty of romantic activities.
 Filled with gardens, romantic walks, and impressive views, this city makes for a great couple's getaway.
 Base yourself in the city's beautiful old town and dine in one of the many local restaurants.
 There are also nice hotels around town that are great for couples.

 With so many budget-friendly offerings, Tallinn is extremely popular for backpackers.
 The city is both affordable and unique, which is perfect for travelers on a budget.
 There are plenty of hostels around town as well as casual places to grab a cheap bite to eat.

-Vienna is popular with backpackers and budget travelers.
+Vienna is a good city to visit for backpackers.
 The city flies under the radar for many backpackers, but those who visit will be rewarded with beautiful buildings, charming cafes, and fun hostels.

 Vienna is a great destination for students.
 The city is a popular destination for international students who are interested in art, architecture, and music.